Women's and Gender Studies

 WGST 321 - Ethics of Peace and War (4 Credit Hours)

-War is one of the most important “ethical” issues in our time.
+War is one of our time's most important “ethical” issues.
 Peace is a forced option when humanity faces the horrendous evil of violence.
 What roles does religion play in making war and making peace?
 Can we imagine peace independent from war?
-How do war, militarism, and even the peacemaking process affect people differently, according to their social identities constructed upon race, gender, class, religion, and dis/abilities?
-This course encourages students to take war and militarism into seriously ethical consideration and to contemplate justice, peace, and security through the lens of religion intersected with race, gender, and class.
+This course encourages students to take war and militarism into serious ethical consideration and to contemplate peace and justice in a global society.
 By critically analyzing the issues, theories, and practices of war and peacemaking, students will be prepared to be autonomous thinkers and responsible global citizens who can discern how to make peace in a violent world and how to heal the world broken by war and violence.
-This course fulfills the Humanities and Transnational Feminism distribution requirements for WGST majors/minors.

 Crosslisting: REL 302.